paulkernfeld/space-duel-ii/README.md

 The goals of this project are to have fun, learn some new things, and try to make a game!

-To run this, do `cargo run`.
-It should "just work."
+To run this on MacOS, do `cargo run`.
+On other systems, try `cargo run --no-default-features --features vulkan`.

 To get involved, check out the issues page!

 # TODO

-1. Project can run on not MacOS
 1. Bullet moves across screen
 1. When bullet collides with ship, bullet disappears
 1. Ship looks like a ship